-As of October 14, 2015, Westbury (Bermuda), Ltd., or Westbury, beneficially owned 1,191,661 shares of our common stock (including 239,182 shares of our common stock issuable pursuant to currently exercisable warrants), representing 38.5% of the outstanding shares of our common stock.
-Westbury will beneficially own 23.1% of the outstanding shares of our common stock following the offering (assuming that the underwriter does not exercise its over-allotment option).
+As of November 3, 2015, Westbury (Bermuda), Ltd., or Westbury, beneficially owned 1,191,661 shares of our common stock (including 239,182 shares of our common stock issuable pursuant to currently exercisable warrants), representing 37.1% of the outstanding shares of our common stock.
+Westbury will beneficially own 29.4% of the outstanding shares of our common stock following the offering (assuming that all of the shares offered by this prospectus are sold, but excluding shares issuable upon the exercise of the warrants offered by this prospectus).